MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-overview.md

 ---
 title: Rich Presence
 author: KevinAsgari
-description: Learn how Xbox Live Rich Presence can help promote your title. ms.assetid: 00042359-f877-4b26-9067-58834590b1dd ms.author: kevinasg ms.date: 04/04/2017
+description: Rich Presence shows what activity a user is currently doing, in which area of which game. ms.assetid: 00042359-f877-4b26-9067-58834590b1dd ms.author: kevinasg ms.date: 04/04/2017